-Inspired by nature, CCell-Wave is a simple and sturdy biomimicry design.
-The curve of our paddle is naturally strong and able to withstand extreme conditions.
-While composite materials make the paddle light-weight and durable.
+CCell-Wave has a simple and sturdy design, inspired by nature.
+The curve of our paddle is naturally strong and able to withstand extreme conditions, while composite materials make the paddle light-weight and durable.
 It was even tested in Cozumel during hurricane season.
 The paddle is adaptable and through minor adjustments during manufacture, it is optimised for the prevailing site conditions adjacent to the growing reef.

 The Smart Power Management (SPM) continually optimizes the power output, controlling the distribution of power across the reef and matching supply with demand to grow strong limestone rock at maximum rates at all times.

-By passing a safe low-voltage currant through a steel structure, seawater minerals (mostly calcium carbonate) are drawn to the structure and create a "natural concrete" around it.
-This fast process grows limestone rock at approximately 2.5cm (1") per year and has been used at almost 500 sites around the world.
+The CCell system works by passing a safe low-voltage current through a steel structure.
+Seawater minerals (mostly calcium carbonate) are drawn to the structure, forming strong limestone rock around it.
+This fast process grows rock at approximately 2.5cm (1") per year and has been used at almost 500 sites around the world.

-Building on over 25 years of research this process has been shown to accelerate coral growth: fragments of broken or farmed corals, attached to the structure, can grow 2-3x faster than on natural reefs.
-This method of reef-creation has been uniquely applied to solving a wide variety of marine and coastal problems including coral reef and fishery habitat restoration, shoreline protection, and erosion control measures.
+Building on over 25 years of research, this process has been shown to accelerate coral growth: fragments of broken or farmed corals attached to the structure can grow 2-3x faster than on natural reefs.
+This method of reef-creation has been applied to solving a wide variety of marine and coastal problems, including coral reef and fishery habitat restoration, shoreline protection, and erosion control measures.

 Our partners at the Living Reefs Foundation have been researching the effects of our electrolysis technology on the growth of young corals, intending to optimise this process.